-Miss Cooke is of English extraction, her father being a Manchesterman and her mother Londoner; а but they crossed the plains to the Golden West, their and daughter was born in a mining town in the Sierra Nevada Mountains in California.
+Miss Cooke is of English extraction, her father being a Manchesterman and her mother Londoner; but they crossed the plains to the Golden West, their and daughter was born in a mining town in the Sierra Nevada Mountains in California.
 She was educated at a public school, and grew up loving an out-door life and boyish sports.
 At the age of seventeen she became imbued with the desire become a to nurse through hearing from an older sister, who had been nursed in a hospital in a critical illness, of the instruction given there to the nurses.
-She left school shortly before graduating, and before the age of eighteen entered the California Women's San Hospital, Francisco. อธ one of the pioneer pupils.
-The year in, year out, Miss Hubie, was also trained in the same school.
-At that time the term of training was for eighteen months, and shortly after her ninetcenth birthday Miss Cooke assumed the responsibilities of a private nurse, in which branch of work she practised constantly for twelve years in San Francisco.
-She then began a course of special study in Mechano-Therapy, and subsequently went to Boston, Massachusetts, where she attended a course of instruction in massage under Dr. Douglas Graham.
+She left school shortly before graduating, and before the age of eighteen entered the California Women's San Hospital, Francisco. one of the pioneer pupils.
+The hospital at that time accommodated fifty patients, and there were five pupils in training.